Carvanlo/Python-Crash-Course/README.md

 # Python-Crash-Course
 Python Crash Course: A Hands-on, Project-based Introduction to Programming.
-\nThis is my soutions of this books.
+This is my soutions of this books.